 Overall, the presentation on the items were excellent and each course was delivered a few minutes after I had finished the previous course.
 I was a little disappointed they were out of several drink items already.
 It was only a little after 1pm!
 Overall it was a good meal - a bit on the light side, but that's a good thing given I was about to stuff myself on the plane.
 I went to the bar afterwards and ordered a Paper Plane.
 It was delicious.
 There were few people staying at the bar while I was in the lounge - for the most part people seemed to order a drink and take it back to their seat.

 At around 3:15pm, a Lufthansa agent walked around asking for First Class/HON Circle passengers for LH431.
 The agent, Marieke, explained that because the plane was full and boarding looked like it might be hectic, she wanted to come get the first class passengers early, but no rush if we did not want to go early.
 Even though the cabin was 4/8, I was the only one that took advantage of the early boarding.
 This was perfect since it would allow me some unobstructed pictures of the cabin.
-It was a little awkward as several business class passengers came up to join us, but was politely told this was for first class only.
+It was a little awkward when several business class passengers came up to join us, but was politely told this was for first class only.

 Marieke walked me from the Polaris lounge to the gate.
-It was a nice walk and we chatted about our favorite planes – both of us are big fans of the 747s (for me, it’s because that is the first ever plane I ever fly on an international flight.
+It was a nice walk and we chatted about our favorite planes – both of us are big fans of the 747s (for me, it’s because it is the first plane I ever flew on an international flight.
 We also chatted about the new planes that Lufthansa was scheduled to get with their new business class product – she said it was a bit disappointing that there will be no first class cabins on the new A350s and wished they installed at least a 4-person cabin.
 I agreed.
 When we arrived at the gate, sure enough, the queues were very long already.
 Pre-boarding had just started.
 Marieke spoke to the gate agent and told him I would like to pre-board.
 At that time, she shook my hand and went back to get the other first class passengers.

 LH 431, ORD-FRA

 As I mentioned, I was among the first to board and the first passenger in the first class cabin.
 I was greeted by name upon seeing my ticket and shown to the cabin.
 It wasn't a long walk to the left.
 I had a huge grin on my face as I walked in.
-I've probably read a million flight reviews about this cabin, but it's just different to experience it in person.
+I've probably read a million flight reviews about this cabin, but it's simply different to experience it in person.
 Upon mentioning I'd like to take some pictures, the flight attendants stayed out of the cabin for a minute or two as I snapped some quick shots of the gorgeous cabin.
 Lufthansa does not have a flashy cabin like Emirates, but I absolutely loved the minimalist design and the roses.
 Come to think of it, it's such a silly thing to care about the rose when it literally adds zero physical comfort to the flight - but I absolutely loved it.
 The seats are arranged in two rows of 1-1 and one row of 1-2-1.
 My seat was 1K, the bulkhead seat on the starboard side.
 I have never sat in the nose of a plane before - this was a first.
 There is a little closet in between 1A and 1K where the bedding is kept.
 The load for this evening was 4/8, with seats 1A, 1K, 2A, and 3K occupied.
 The two center seats in the third row are best for traveling companions.

 The seat provided more than enough space for my small 5’8 frame.
 There's an ottoman at the front of the seat to store things such as a small personal bag or your laptop.
-There is also a thin storage behind where the headphone storage is.
-It's quite good for storing things like your phone, passport, etc… My bulky backpack was too large for it, however.
+There is also a thin storage space behind where the headphone storage is.
+It's quite good for storing things like your phone, passport, etc… My bulky backpack was too large for the ottoman, however.
 There was a pillow waiting at the seat.
 The seat controls were relatively basic, but I tend to prefer fewer buttons to more (so long as it does not mean the seat position could not be customized).
 The seat is fairly open, however.
 There is a privacy partition that can be raised after takeoff, but I believe this is one of the more open first class seats out there.
 Personally, I don't mind it and do not put as much of an emphasis on privacy as many bloggers seem to.
 I just need the seat to meet a certain threshold and Lufthansa's seat meets that threshold once the privacy partition is up.

 Shortly, Carolin introduced herself to me, she was one of the two flight attendants taking care of the first class cabin this evening.
 She took my coat and asked if I had take enough pictures and if I wanted any pictures to be taken of me.
 I thanked her and said maybe in a little.
 For my departure beverage, I chose champagne (of course!) and it was served with some nice macadamia nuts.
 This flight had two champagnes.
 The Pommery was served as the pre-departure champagne.
 I quite enjoyed it.

 The other flight attendant (sorry, I did not catch her name), came by with all of the amenities: an amenity kit, pajamas, and slippers as well as the menus.
 The slippers were very comfortable and I almost asked for a pair to take home (but I have quite a bit of traveling ahead and need to maximize the space in my carry-on for more important things).
 I'm not the biggest fan of the all-brown look, but otherwise the Van Laack top is quite stylish and does have the scarf (which I love but do not quite understand - do people sleep with scarves on?).
-The bottoms look like medical scrubs, very comfortable, but not exactly a fashion statement.
+The bottoms aren't that stylish: very comfortable, but not exactly a fashion statement.
 The amenity kit was not the large sack that I had seen reviews of lately, but rather a small, soft Jacob Jensen case with zippers down the middle.
 It contained all the usual: socks, toothbrush and toothpaste, eyemask, etc… The lip balm and lotion were by La Prairie, as was the ice crystal cream (not sure what it's for).
 There was also a little book that described Jacob Jensen and some of its products.
 Note: I took the pictures of the amenity kit and pajamas later at home.

 Soon enough, the purser, Serena (sorry if I mis-remembered the name, but I am confident it started with an S), came by to introduce herself to and to welcome me aboard.
 I asked for a few pictures of myself at this time and she was delighted to take a few shots (also, props to her for good photography, all three shots were excellent).
 I switched into my pajamas afterwards.
-The lavatory was much more spacious than the ones you'd find on a 777, but much smaller than the ones on the A380.
+The lavatory was more spacious than the ones you'd find on a 777, but much smaller than the ones on the A380.
 It even comes with a little window.
 There is a cover on the seat that you can sit on for changing.
 The bathroom also stocked all the necessities such as a facial spray and razors.
 Just as a personal note, I would never shave on an airplane - unexpected turbulence could make quite a mess.
 When I exited lavatory, Carolin immediately offered to hang up the clothes I changed out of.

 I was busy posting to Instagram this whole time, so before we knew it, it was time collect the champagne flute and prepare for takeoff.
 I always forget about the shoulder strap in first class (to be fair, the placement of Lufthansa's shoulder strap is not very noticeable when sitting down).
 Carolin came by during her safety check and buckled that strap in for me.
 The gentleman in 1A also forgot, so I was not too embarrassed.
 We pushed back at 4:13pm, 2 minutes ahead of schedule.